SwedbankPay/developer.swedbankpay.com/payments/invoice/index.md

                       The payment process will be executed in an `iframe` on your page." %}

-### Important steps before you launch Swedbank Pay Faktura at your website
+### Important steps before you launch Swedbank Pay Invoice Payments at your website

-Prior to launching Swedbank Pay Faktura at your site, make sure that you have done the following:
+Prior to launching Swedbank Pay Invoice Payments at your site, make sure that you have done the following:

 1. Sent a merchant logo in .JPG format to [setup.ecom@payex.com][setup-mail].
     The logo will be displayed on all your invoices.
 Minimum accepted size is